toras9000/VwConnector/readme.md

 Be especially careful with those that involve renewals.
 For example, if you invoke a request to create a collection with a name that is not properly encrypted, it appears that Web Vault will not be able to display any items, including existing items.

+Package versions are in semantic versioning format, but are numbered according to the following arrangement.
+The version number of this package always uses the pre-release versioning format.
+The core version part represents the version of the target server.
+The version (rev.XX) portion of the pre-release is used to indicate the version of the library, not as a pre-release.
+Therefore, differences in pre-release version numbers are not necessarily trivial changes.

 The primary class included in the library is `VaultwardenConnector`.
 An example of using this class to read a cipher item is shown below.